CAHLR/OATutor/README.md

 npm install
 npm start
 ```
-After compiling, the project will disply in a new web browser tab at adress `localhost:3000`.
+After compiling, the project will display in a new web browser tab at adress `localhost:3000`.

 ## Features in progress:
 1) Scaffolding/hint system - modularize the type of help